Yelp/elastalert/docs/source/recipes/adding_rules.rst

 option, this will be automatically converted to a ``datetime.timedelta`` object when the rules are loaded.

 ``self.matches``: This is where ElastAlert checks for matches from the rule.
-Whatever information is relevant to the match (generally comming from the fields in Elasticsearch) should be put into a dictionary object and added to ``self.matches``.
+Whatever information is relevant to the match (generally coming from the fields in Elasticsearch) should be put into a dictionary object and added to ``self.matches``.
 ElastAlert will pop items out periodically and send alerts based on these objects.
 It is recommended that you use ``self.add_match(match)`` to add matches.
 In addition to appending to ``self.matches``, ``self.add_match`` will convert the datetime ``@timestamp`` back into an ISO 8601 timestamp.